YOUR BASKET

 Champagne

 Champagne is the name reserved for sparkling wine made in the Champagne region of France.
-Made using the traditional method, Champagnes are considered prestigious and have the price tag to match.
-Champagne tends to have delicate flavours and nutty notes and is best enjoyed on its own rather than as part of a cocktail, for example.
+Made using the traditional method, Champagnes are considered prestigious and carry a price tag to match.
+Champagne tends to have delicate flavours and nutty notes, and is best enjoyed on its own rather than in a cocktail, for example.

 Prosecco

-Italy’s sparkling wine of choice, Prosecco is lighter and sweeter than Champagne with fruitier notes.
-It’s also made using the tank method, so comes in at a lower price than its French counterpart.
-Prosecco is great for a cocktail.
+Italy’s sparkling wine of choice, Prosecco, is lighter and sweeter than Champagne with fruitier notes.
+It’s also made using the tank method, so it’s priced lower than its French counterpart.
+Prosecco is great for cocktails like an Aperol Spritz, a Buck’s Fizz, or a Hugo.

 Cava

-Cava is not sweet like Prosecco and is more like Champagne in terms of taste.
+Cava is not as sweet as Prosecco and is more like Champagne in taste.
 However, it’s less acidic and zestier with pleasing citrus aromas and hints of bready nuttiness.

 English Sparkling Wine